-8 Common Nest Thermostat Problems
+8 Common Nest Thermostat Malfunctions

 - Bad battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing is disabled.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

-Our Pros Can Fix Nest Thermostat Problems
+Our Pros Can Resolve Nest Thermostat Problems